The Perfect Smoothie Recipe

 Now it’s time to think about protein.
 Along with the healthy fats, protein will help keep you satisfied and keep your blood sugar balanced.
 Nuts and seeds have some protein, but if you’re using your smoothie as a meal replacement I recommend aiming for 15-20g of protein in your smoothie.
 To help you get there, you may want to add a scoop of protein powder.
 Hemp or another plant-based protein, collagen peptides, and grass-fed whey are good options.

-Tip: Scroll down to download my Healthy Smoothies 101 guide where I list my recommendations for protein powders!
+Hint - download my Perfect Smoothie cheat sheet where I list some of my recommendations for protein powders!

 Previous